tc39/notes/es8/2017-11/nov-29.md

 JRL: Babel reports using yield in right hand as a syntax error.

-KMR: Its the same problem as await
+KM: Its the same problem as await

 DE: Its hard for me to understand the code evolution idea.
 When would you actually put a yield here?